alexjmoore/ntt_limacon/README.md

 ![alt text](public/images/NTT_Horizontal_RGB.png "NTT Logo")

-But did you know that logo can be drawn using a mathematical function?
+But did you know that logo can be drawn using a mathematical equation?

 It is known as a limaçon or sometimes a limaçon of Pascal.
 Not sure what that is? you can read more about it here: https://en.wikipedia.org/wiki/Lima%C3%A7on